Peloneustes: Feeding mechanics

 The numerous teeth of Peloneustes rarely are broken, but often show signs of wear at their tips.
 Their sharp points, slightly curved, gracile shape, and prominent spacing indicate that they were built for piercing.
 The slender, elongated snout is similar in shape to that of a dolphin.
 Both the snout and tooth morphologies led Noè to suggest that Peloneustes was a piscivore (fish eater).
 To catch its prey, Peloneustes would have quickly swung its head to the side.
-The gracile snout's roughly circular cross-section would have minimised drag, while the long jaws were suited for quickly snapping up mobile prey.
+The gracile snout's roughly circular cross-section would have minimized drag, while the long jaws were suited for quickly snapping up mobile prey.
 The flat, enlarged palate and reinforced braincase of Peloneustes would have reduced the torsion, flexing, and shearing caused by the long snout.
 The reinforced braincase would have reduced the shock absorption in the area of the brain.
 Since the tip of the snout was further away from the jaw joint, it would have exerted a weaker bite force than the regions further back.
 The front regions of the jaws of Peloneustes are elongate, indicating that they would have been used to quickly strike at and apprehend prey.
 These adaptations indicate a preference for smaller prey that, while agile, would have been easier to incapacitate and less powerful.
 However, Peloneustes would still have been capable of attacking fish of moderate size.
 While a skeleton, catalogued as NHMUK R3317, with belemnite remains in its stomach was assigned to Peloneustes by Andrews in 1910, it is very incomplete and may actually belong to the contemporaneous pliosaurid Simolestes instead, as suggested by Noè.
 Peloneustes has also been suggested to have inflicted bite marks upon a specimen of Cryptoclidus by Bruce Rothschild and colleagues in 2018.